kawitt/growth-media-tech-project/content/growth-media-technology-project/_index.md

 My name is Kyle Witt.
 I'm interested in pretty much all things tech.
 My personal, professional, and academic activities have provided knowledge and experience in a wide range of areas including programming, hardware, linux, enterprise IT, webhosting, and server management to name a few.
 I consider myself a general technologist.

-If your interested in knowing more {{% staticref "uploads/Kyle-Witt-Resume-Final-v8.pdf" "newtab" %}}download my resume{{% /staticref %}} and/or check me out on LinkedIn at [https://www.linkedin.com/in/kyle-witt/](https://www.linkedin.com/in/kyle-witt/)
+If you're interested in knowing more {{% staticref "uploads/Kyle-Witt-Resume-Final-v8.pdf" "newtab" %}}download my resume{{% /staticref %}} and/or check me out on LinkedIn at [https://www.linkedin.com/in/kyle-witt/](https://www.linkedin.com/in/kyle-witt/)

 Feel free to email any questions/comments to <a href="mailto:kawitt@gmail.com">kawitt@gmail.com</a>.